-Security requirement: BindingSig must be a SUF-CMA secure signature scheme with private key to public key homomorphism as defined in §4.1.6.2 'Signature with Private Key to Public Key Homomorphism' on p.23.
-A signature must prove knowledge of the discrete logarithm of the public key with respect to the base \mathcal{R} .
+Security requirement: BindingSig must be a SUF-CMA secure signature scheme with key monomorphism as defined in § 4.1.6.2 'Signature with Private Key to Public Key Monomorphism' on p.
+23. A signature must prove knowledge of the discrete logarithm of the public key with respect to the base \mathcal{R} .